 “The Kubernetes platform for big ideas.
 Empower developers to innovate and ship faster with the leading hybrid cloud, enterprise container platform” – OpenShift

 Developed by Red Hat, OpenShift is a containerization software solution whose prime product is OpenShift container platform, a PaaS managed by Kubernetes.
 OpenShift has been often called as “Enterprise Kubernetes” by its vendor – Red Hat.
 Red Hat OpenShift is a CNCF Certified Kubernetes offering, indicating interoperability between OpenShift and other Kubernetes offerings.
 It has been written the Go programming language and AngularJS.
 It possesses an Apache License.
-The original version facilitates developers to develop and deploy apps to the cloud and appends tools over a Kubernetes core to fasten development and deployment process.
+The original version facilitates developers to develop and deploy apps to the cloud and appends tools over a Kubernetes core to fasten the development and deployment process.

 Key Features Of Openshift

 - Supports multiple languages such as Go, Node JS, Ruby, Python, Java, Perl, PHP, etc.